dnzle/zetaverse/README.md

 - 👋 Hi, I’m @zetaverse
 - 👀 I’m interested in generative art, gamedev, and music.
-- 🌱 I’m currently learning Canvas2D, Procreate, and Affinity Designer.
+- 🌱 I’m currently learning Google Appscript and Canvas 2D.
 - 💞️ I’m looking to collaborate on generative art and gamedev projects.
 - 📫 How to reach me: [@zetaverse](https://www.twitter.com/zetaverse) on Twitter